TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 - Wrote the spec (finally)
 - New version of the smart contract allows anyone to publish
 - https://docs.ipfs.io/install/command-line/#command-line
-- // TODO: BOGUS - WHAT HAPPENS TO OTHER CHAINS?
-- // TODO: BOGUS - WHAT HAPPENS IF THE USER HAS CHANGED DEFAULT CHAIN

 # v0.40.0 Fixes Unchained Index